PeteJames21/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ## 5-get_dnodeint.c
 Write a function that returns the nth node of a dlistint_t linked list.
 - If the node does not exist, return NULL

+## 6-sum_dlistint.c
+Write a function that returns the sum of all the data (n) of a dlistint_t linked list.
+- Return 0 if the list is empty